PuruVJ/puruvjdev2/src/blog/top-level-await.md

 > Note: I'm aware that you could use ES Modules long before 13.9.0 in NodeJS, but you had to pass the flag `--experimental-module`, as in `node index.js --experimental-module`, and these modules were highly experimental and unstable and subject to change then, so I didn't even bother with them.

 These below are some steps to get ES Modules in Node working.
 Note that these aren't the only methods for that.
-There total of 2 or 3 right now, but I will explore the most common one only.
+There are total of 2 or 3 right now, but I will explore the most common one only.

 ### Step 0